nopara73/LongevitySpecificTraining/README.md

 ### Biomedical Approach

 The biomedical approach to training is the inevitable outcome of our epistemic standards.
+The day when a more appropriate approach is found will be the glorious day when LST 2.0 will be born.